 Multi-Environment Research Computer for Exploration and Discovery

-The MERCED Cluster is UC Merced's on-campus facility.
-MERCED is a 2076-core cluster with a wide variety of common HPC software packages, user-specific software, and advanced scheduling using Slurm.
+MERCED is UC Merced's on-campus HPC cluster: a 3052-core cluster with a wide variety of common HPC software packages, user-specific software, and advanced scheduling using Slurm.

 Got a machine learning task?
 Try the